Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 ```
 It's ok to pass a bogus value `unit(())` to `map2` to implement `map`, and this shows
 that `map2` is more powerful.
-We can further define a `parMap` function to `map` over a list in parallel, which is
+We can further define a `parMap` function to `map` over a list in parallel.
+A naive
-even more generic than `map2`.
-A naive solution:
+solution:
 ```scala worksheet
 def sequence[A](pas: List[Par[A]]): Par[List[A]] =
   pas.foldRight(unit(List.empty[A]))((pa, acc) => pa.map2(acc)(_::_))